 |Intimate Partner Violence (IPV) refers to any behaviour within an intimate relationship that causes physical, psychological or sexual harm to those in the relationship.
 Such behaviours can include any combination of the following: |

-Social and legal stigma of being 2SLGBTQQIA+ broadens significantly the scope of abusive tactics available to an exploitative partner.
+The social and legal stigma of being 2SLGBTQQIA+ broadens significantly the scope of abusive tactics available to an exploitative partner.
 These tactics often include taking advantage of an individual’s gender representation or sexual orientation.

-For more information about how to recognize instances of IPV, victims’ rights in Canada, what to expect should the victim choose to report to police and the consequences of IPV-download this guidebook from the Canadian Centre for Gender and Sexual Diversity.
+For more information about how to recognize instances of IPV, victims’ rights in Canada, what to expect should the victim choose to report to the police and the consequences of IPV-download this guidebook from the Canadian Centre for Gender and Sexual Diversity.

 Learn more about Lakehead's sexual violence supports and response.

 Gender-based violence (GBV) is violence committed against someone because of their gender expression, gender identity or perceived gender.
 GBV is not limited to physical violence and can include any word, action, or attempt to degrade, control, humiliate, intimidate, coerce, deprive, threaten, or harm another person.
 While violence affects all people, GBV has a disproportionate impact on 2SLGBTQQIA+ and gender non-conforming people.

 The negative effects of GBV reach far beyond the individuals who directly experience them.
 Violence can have long-lasting and negative health, social and economic effects that span generations, which can lead to cycles of violence and abuse within families and sometimes whole communities.
 GBV holds us all back.

 Learn more about Lakehead's Sexual and Gender Based Violence Response Policy by visiting the Office of Human Rights and Equity's website

 If you or someone you know is in immediate danger, call 911, campus security or your local police.